Lonnie Walker IV NBA Playoffs Player Props: Lakers vs. Nuggets

-The Los Angeles Lakers, Lonnie Walker IV included, take on the Denver Nuggets at 8:30 PM ET on Tuesday in the 2023 NBA Playoffs.
+The Los Angeles Lakers, Lonnie Walker IV included, will be in action at 8:30 PM on Thursday versus the Denver Nuggets in the 2023 NBA Playoffs.

-We're going to look at Walker's prop bets, using stats and trends to help you make good predictions.
+Let's dive into the prop bets available for Walker, using stats and trends to make good predictions.

 Lonnie Walker IV Prop Bets vs. the Nuggets